aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

             ^

-    The double star operator `**` is likely interpreted to mean that dict unpacking is to be used which does not make sense here.
+    The double star operator `**` is likely interpreted to mean that dict unpacking is to be used which is not allowed or does not make sense here.

 Missing class name